bateskendall/kendall_coding_challenge/README.md

 # Coding Challenge

 App created for a coding challenge, built in Ruby on Rails.
 Accepts a username and returns corresponding GitHub profile information.
+A working build of this app is available at [http://kendall-coding-challenge.herokuapp.com](http://kendall-coding-challenge.herokuapp.com).

 ## Getting Started